-1. Have students covered protests?
+1. Have students covered protests before?
 What precautions were taken?
 What concerns exist?

 "It's time to change the way the media reports on protests.
 Here are some ideas."
+Kendra Pierreto the broader public", racial discrimination within newsrooms, and a tendency to report on extreme/violent protests while neglecting peaceful protests.

-Kendra Pierre-Louis, Nieman Lab (June 24, 2020)
+Louis, Nieman Lab

 Pierre-Louis examines how journalists report on protests.
 A concern Kilgo shares is - consciously or not - "the press contributes to the political status quo by reinforcing whatever the government thinks."
-Be aware of inherent biases, the ways protests are framed, how "to hold powerful people and institutions accountable to the broader public", racial discrimination within newsrooms, and a tendency to report on extreme/violent protests while neglecting peaceful protests.
+Be aware of inherent biases, the ways protests are framed, how "to hold powerful people and institutions accountable